cindidong/DH110/Assignments/2/README.md

 #### 7: Flexibility and efficiency of use
 - A search function should be implemented, so users just looking for one particular concept can just search for it.

-Most of these were issues with navigation throughout the website/lessons and how the user interacts with the content.
 Likewise, I tried to think of common tasks the target demographic would do, such as navigating to the free lessons page and playing the digital piano included on the website.
+After this process, I came up with 6 tasks.

+#### Tasks
-Thus, I came up with 6 tasks.
-Task 1 is to find and navigate to the free lessons page.
-Task 2 is to search for the lesson about the major scale, and to go through the lesson as normal to play the corresponding sound for the C scale.
-Task 3 is to find the image mode.
-Task 4 is to find the digital piano popup.
-Task 5 is to navigate to the next lesson.
-Task 6 is to navigate to the previous lesson.
+1. Find and navigate to the free lessons page.
+2. Search for the lesson about the major scale, and to go through the lesson as normal to play the corresponding sound for the C scale.
+3. Find the image mode.
+4. Find the digital piano popup.
+5. Navigate to the next lesson.
+6. Navigate to the previous lesson.

 ## Methodology
 I ran this UT over Zoom, with the moderator (me) located in a quiet place in Los Angeles, California and the participant located in a quiet place somewhere else.
 The participant shared their screen through Zoom with the website open, and had a different computer open with the Google Form survey.
 I also had the Google Form survey/script open on my phone, and recorded the participant's screen through Zoom.
 Both of our cameras were on, so we could see each other's facial expressions.
 I edited the video (see more information in UT Video Link section) with iMovie.
 As the participant progressed through the survey, she completed the informed consent, background questions, pre-test questionnaire, 6 tasks, post-test questionnaire, SUS, production satisfaction, and confidential demographic questions.